a-p-f/SimpleModal/README.md

 If there is a parent window, and that parent is x-origin, we can't be sure whether or not we are a SimpleModal child.
 In this case, we ask the parent to close us (via `postMessage` api).
 If we are not actually a SimpleModal child, nothing will happen.

+## Opt-in Features
+A few features are opt-in.
+You opt-in by setting the `simple-modal-config` attribute on the `<html>` element appropriately.
+The value should be a space-separated list of keywords.
+Ie. use `<html simple-modal-config="animate autofocus">` to enable animations and autofocus support.

+Currently, all of these optional features are designed to run in the child/modal window, so you must set the attribute there.

+### Animation Support
+Opt in via `simple-modal-config="animate"`.

+When the window loads, we'll add `SimpleModal-animating SimpleModal-opening` classes to the html element.
+You should use these classes to define a CSS animation on which ever elements you want to animate.

+After the entrace animation, we remove both classes.

+When you call SimpleModal.close(), we'll add `SimpleModal-animating SimpleModal-closing` to the html element.
+Use these to define your exit animation.

+After the exit animation, the window will be closed.

+Tips/notes:
+- exit animations are only run when you call `SimpleModal.close()` in from the child window, _not_ if you call `SimpleModal.closeChild()` in the parent
+- you must set `animation-duration` on the html element (at least when the `SimpleModal-animating` class is present), even if you don't animate it; this is how we determine how long your animation runs
+- you can use the same `animation-name` for entrance and exit animations; just be sure you set it only when `SimpleModal-animating` is present (it must be turned off between entrance and exit animations, or exit animation won't run)
+- if using same `animation-name` for entrance and exit, you probably want `animation-direction: reverse` when `SimpleModal-closing` is present
+- you probably want `animation-fill-mode: forwards` when `SimpleModal-closing` is present (to ensure the "closed" styles persist while we close the modal layer)

+See extras/AlertModal.css for a sample styles.

+### Autofocus

+Opt in via `simple-modal-config="autofocus"`.

+After window load event, we'll focus the first element with the `simple-modal-autofocus` attribute present (if one exists).

+If you have animations enabled, we delay focusing until the entrance animation has completed (focusing an element while it's animating on-screen can sometimes disrupt the animation).

+We use a custom attribute (rather than `autofocus`) because Safari seems automatically focus `autofocus` elements (most browsers don't, inside of dynamically added-iframes), and this can sometimes disrupt your entrance animations (in very markup-, style-, and browser-dependent manner, which is hard to predict).

+Whether you use this feature or not, we recommend that you never set `autofocus` on any element inside your modal windows.

 ## Warnings/Caveats
 We don't recommend creating any additional history entries from within the modal window.
 TODO: explain why.